gobootler/imdb-search/README.md

 ## *Walkthrough*

-Take some time to explore the IMDB Dataset page and understand how the data is structured.
+Take some time to explore the IMDB dataset page and understand how the data is structured.
 Create an Entity-Relationship (ER) diagram, and include a `.jpg` of it in this repository.

 The provided `PostgreSQL` connection string points to an empty database.
 Populate this database with the IMDB dataset while ensuring any foreign key relationships are properly created / maintained.